 CT Farm To School Institute 2023-24

-Connecticut Farm to School Institute!
+About the CT Farm to School Institute

 The CT Farm to School Institute is a comprehensive year-long professional learning opportunity for Connecticut school teams to develop and refine their farm to school programs.
 At the Institute, you can expect to build relationships, skills, and a collaborative action plan for your school.
 With the support of a coach, teams spend the school year putting their plans into action and strengthening their capacity to impact classrooms, cafeterias and communities, with change that lasts.
 This is a direct opportunity to improve the health of students and strengthen the agricultural economy by bringing farm fresh local foods into school cafeterias statewide.

 Applications for the 2023-2024 CT Farm to School Institute are now closed.